Spokane Walking Tour (Duration: 2 hrs)

 6C: Planning for and Implementing Emergency Housing: Success Stories

-6D: A Student Showcase of Thesis Projects
+6D: A Showcase of Student Projects

 6E: Executing on the Vision: Using Codes to Support Holistic Transit-Oriented Communities